mjawwad19/MKS22X-FinalProject/README.md

 # Classic Tetris in Processing
 This is the final project of AP Computer Science for the term of Spring 2019, and is a faithful recreation of NES Tetris, done in Processing-Java.

-Authors: Mohammad Jawwad (you want your actual name here?) and Kevin Li
+Authors: Mohammad Jawwad and Kevin Li

 Classic Tetris is different from more modern Tetris versions in that the gameplay may look slow due to the fact that there is no instant drop-down, holding pieces, and multiple piece preview.
 It requires a different way of thinking - you must make sure you build your stack to accommodate any piece that may be thrown at you (all of the pieces are not guaranteed to be dropped at least once every 12 pieces like modern Tetris).
 At some point, the hardest part of the game may be your ability to move pieces fast enough to a desired location.